enoklearn/engineering/modules/monitoring.md

    With this topic, you’ll learn about the different types of telemetry data that can be collected in an application.

    #### Learning Outcomes
-   * Describe what a log is
-   * Describe what an error is
-   * Describe what a metric is
-   * Describe what a trace is
+   * List the different types of telemetry data that can be collected
-   * Explain how you might collect telemetry data in an application
+   * Explain how you could collect telemetry data in an application
+   * Theorize why you might want to collect telemetry data

    #### Resources
    * [DataDog `Tool`](https://datadoghq.com/)